tommysrepos/Hasenhuttl/README.md

 Changelog (MM/DD/YY):

+12/08/23 - Created datalist to display the playerList.name values that correspond with what the user has typed into the input.
+Created javascript logic to dynamically generate option elements and assign playerList.name value to them.

+Created '.almost-match' class to change the team cluecard background-color to yellow if the mystery player used to play for the team of the userChoice player. '.almost-match' classlist is added to a clue card if mysteryPlayer.previousTeam.includes(playerList[i].team) is true.

+Created previousTeam property and value for all playerList objects.

 12/07/23 - Added styling to the '.match' cards that will display white font colour against the green background.
 Added styling to all clue cards to increase the font size and center the text content with flex display.

 Changed textContent from appending directly to clueCard3 to a p tag which will be appended to clueCard3 (makes styling the text possible).